I am Alabama Colburn. It’s hard to describe yourself but I’m gonna try and paint you a picture.

 My adrenalin is always going when I walk out.
 Everyone talking too loud and smiling.

 My boys have always been my life.
-From the moment Beau was born, my life became about my boys.
+From the moment Beau was born, my life become about them boys.
 I’ve never missed one baseball or football game.
 I’ve gone to every school program they had.
 Decades worth.
-They are all such good boys.
+They were all such good boys.

 I’ve worked for the same company for two decades.
+It’s a big corporation.
 I do not love my job but I love the people I work with.
+They are my friends, not just co workers.

 My boys are all grown.
 My husband is gone.
 For the first time in my life its all about me.
 Since life is short, I’m gonna make the best of it.